doughahn/doughahn.io/projects/developer/bently-heritage-website.md

 date: 2017-01-01
 tags: [ 'Developer' ]
 years: "2017-20"
-projOutcomes: "A new website with features that matched the business's content needs, their brand look and feel, and had features like rich content and store locators that let the marketing team keep their hands on the steering wheel."
+projOutcomes: "A new website with features that matched the business’s content needs, their brand look and feel, and had features like rich content and store locators that let the marketing team keep their hands on the steering wheel."
 projSkills: [ "Frontend", "CSS", "JS", "Craft CMS", "IA", "UX", "API"  ]
 ---

 ### A Tailored Content Experience

-I developed the Bently Heritage website following a content-first approach, after developing the client's [content strategy](/projects/heritage-content-strategy) to drive the site design, IA, and management tools.
+I developed the Bently Heritage website following a content-first approach, after developing the client&rsquo;s [content strategy](/projects/heritage-content-strategy) to drive the site design, IA, and management tools.
 To achieve this I developed a 100% custom site using the Craft content management system, CSS, JS, and various APIs such as Tock for tasting room reservations.

 <figure>
 <video autoplay loop muted playsinline poster="/mill-slide-cover.webp">